|Virgin Queen Bee||Raw Untreated Local Honey

 A Swarm of honey Bees landed on a shrub

-We are on call usually within the hour to rescue honey bees that have swarmed in the community, this service is free of charge.
+We are on call usually within the hour to rescue honey bees that have swarmed in the community, there is a charge of £45 which goes towards a hive to house them and to treat them against any diseases.
 It is against the law to kill a swarm of honey bees.
 The bees are placed in the safety of a hive and managed, so that they don't swarm again.

 There is a small charge for removing Bumble Bees as above.